TheWorldOfBacresia/quartz/content/notes/Kingdoms and Empires/Conglomerate of Zaga.md

 ##### Faction Details

 Due to their aquatic nature, many of the ships (air and otherwise) are manned with crew that grew up within the borders of Zaga.
-Their "capital", [[South]] has a thriving network of docks, welcoming new and old ships alike.
-Along with these docks comes the taverns for the sailors to visit, making [[South]] the city with the highest tavern per person ration in [[Bacresia]].
+Their "capital", [[notes/Capital Cities/South]] has a thriving network of docks, welcoming new and old ships alike.
+Along with these docks comes the taverns for the sailors to visit, making [[notes/Capital Cities/South]] the city with the highest tavern per person ration in [[Bacresia]].

 ##### Cultural Perks